a swirl of four-color dots

 Other digital creative efforts get their day in the sun.
 While the methods are different, I’ll look into how webcomics artists have created their work for online-only or online-first reading for the last 25-plus years and how that’s changed archiving, reading habits, and perception.

-This special Kickstarter-funded edition is being printed in only a limited number.
-To reserve yours, pre-order today!
-The book ships starting in October 2024.
+This special Kickstarter-funded edition was printed in a limited edition.
+To get your copy, order today!

 Who am I to do this?